Skip to content

 • Accept an OCSP response signer if it matches local responder configuration for the certificate in question.

-• Add a validation input binding trusted responder certs to issuer CA scopes.
+• Add a validation input binding trusted responder certs to issuer CA scopes (trustedOcspResponders — per-call, and each call is scoped to one issuer).

 • Thread local responder policy through validateOcspResponse() before falling back to issuer-cert or delegated-responder rules.